 Tapping Your Foot

-The goal here is to get it pretty automated.
-You shouldn’t be thinking too much about this.
-Rather, you should be feeling it.
-Think about when you stand next to a speaker and you can physically feel the bass in your chest.
-You want to tap into that feeling – pun intended.
+The goal is to make tapping your foot automatic.
+Think about when you stand next to a speaker, and you can feel the bass inside your chest.
+Tap into that feeling – pun intended! :)

 - LESSON STEPS -